fitbenchmarking/fitbenchmarking/docs/source/users/algorithms/deriv_free.rst

 Derivative Free
 ****************

-Derivative Free methods due not compute the gradient of a function and so are often used to minimizer problems with nondifferentiable functions.
-Some derivate free methods will attempt to approximate the gradient using a finite difference approach, another class of methods constructs a linear or quadratic model of the objective functions and uses a trust region approach to find the next iterate.
+Derivative Free methods due not compute the gradient of a function and so are often used to minimize problems with nondifferentiable functions.
+Some derivative free methods will attempt to approximate the gradient using a finite difference approach, another class of methods constructs a linear or quadratic model of the objective functions and uses a trust region approach to find the next iterate.
 Another widely used derivative free method is the Nelder-Mead simplex method.
 [Nocedal]_